pranayb001/Interactive_Bayesian_Clustering/README.md

 # Interactive_Bayesian_Clustering
-A Clustering algorithm that clusters the data according tho the need of user using bayesian prior elicitation.
-We shall extend it to document clustering as well.
+A Clustering algorithm that clusters the data according tho the need of user using bayesian prior elicitation